 Brainstorming is an important idea generation method that we use in Lean Six Sigma projects.
-This article will cover all the tips and tricks which will help you in Brainstorming techniques for Lean Six Sigma with your team.
+This article will cover all the tips and tricks which will help you in.
+Brainstorming is the key to the improving processes of Lean Six Sigma..
 We often face a common challenge at the workplace that could stop us from having a successful and productive meeting.
 During a meeting, obstacles often arise, creating challenges in the workplace that need mediation.
 There are effective brainstorming techniques for Lean Six Sigma (https://www.youtube.com/watch?v=3j8pnUWsRNI) to approach these common challenges so that you and your team members can continue with your meeting and achieve your organizational goals.

 Brainstorming is a method of generating a lot of ideas quickly by